emberjs/website/source/guides/testing/test-helpers.md

 All of Ember's test helpers ensure that your application is back in a synchronized state when your test makes its assertions.
-This saves you from having to wrap your code with code that ensures synchronicity by hand, and it makes it easier to read your tests because there's less boilerplate.
+This saves you from having to wrap your code with boilerplate test code that makes your tests more difficult to read.

 ### Asynchronous Helpers